openhab/openhab-docs/developers/osgi/equinox.md

 The **org.eclipse.osgi** bundle is the framework implementation of the Core Framework specification in a standalone package.

-If you have compiled openHAB once either via command line (`mvn install`) or the Eclipse IDE, maven will have downloaded Equinox for you already.
+If you have compiled openHAB once either via command line (`mvn install`) or the Eclipse IDE, Maven will have downloaded Equinox for you already.
-Find it in your maven cache directory (linux `~/.m2/repository/org/eclipse/platform/org.eclipse.osgi/3.15.0/org.eclipse.osgi-3.15.0.jar` and windows `C:\Users\your.name\.m2\..`).
+Find it in your Maven cache directory (Linux `~/.m2/repository/org/eclipse/platform/org.eclipse.osgi/3.15.0/org.eclipse.osgi-3.15.0.jar` and Windows `C:\Users\your.name\.m2\..`).

 1. Create `configuration` folder in that directory.
 1. Inside the `configuration` folder create a file `config.ini`.